EirikHaughom/ADME/Guides/Custom Domain/readme.md

     $resourceGroup = "myResourceGroup"
     $apimName = "myApiManagement"

-    # Defines the API definitions to load into APIM.
+    # Defines all of the APIs to load
-    # Note: These are OSDU M12 API definitions.

     $apis = @(
         "crsConverter",
         "crsCatalog",